Project-Cepi/LootboxExtension/README.md

-# ExampleExtension
+# LootboxExtension
-An example extension for Minestom based off of Sabre/kotlin libs.
+Give players rewards from breaking chests.

 ## Installation

-Download the jar from [Releases](https://github.com/Project-Cepi/ExampleExtension/releases) OR compile it yourself.
+Download the jar from [Releases](https://github.com/Project-Cepi/LootboxExtension/releases) OR compile it yourself.
 Instructions to do so are in Compile header

 Drop it into the `/extensions` folder.